These small-bathroom ideas will help improve your space and make you love it more.

 Get rid of the excess.

 Clutter instantly overwhelms a space.
 Start by getting rid of excess bottles, tattered towels and unused products.
-Making space through decluttering is an important step in feeling like you have extra room.
+Making space through decluttering is an important step in feeling as though you have extra room.
 Store what’s left in an in-shower organizer, and consider limiting the number of products you keep in the bathroom.